-A reinvigorated showcase of indigenous species of the region with strong community roots the Reserve presenting well.
+A reinvigorated showcase of indigenous species of the region with strong community the Reserve presenting well.
+Tired furniture has been replaced with new, well chosen ones which ensure community members and visitors feel welcome and valued.

 Blake Reserve is a showcase of indigenous species in a residential area with strong community connections.
 The reserve fosters education and broader community understanding of the value of indigenous species.
 Trees have matured well and provide good shade.
-There are good sightlines and ongoing weed and understorey maintenance keeps
+There are good sightlines and ongoing weed and understorey maintenance keeps knowledge